syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/06.images/docs.en.md

 Ubuntu Jammy 22.04 (YYYY-MM-DD)  | Unmodified, directly from vendor                    |
 Ubuntu Noble 24.04 (YYYY-MM-DD)  | Unmodified, directly from vendor                    |

 !!!
-Debian Buster image provided by Debian community has a bug that causes loss of networking !!! in virtual machine after 24 hours.
-See section "Known issues with public images" below.

-!!!
-Debian Bullseye and Bookworm have no cryptographic signature provided.
+Debian, starting with version Bullseye, does not provide any more !!! cryptographic signature for its cloud images.
 Because they cannot be !!! verified to be authentic, we don't publish these images.
 !!!
 See <a href="#uploading-images">Uploading images</a> for an alternative.